RubenDillon/tanzu/tap7/readme.md

         1. Modify the tap-values-ootb-test-scan-auth.yaml from this github

-	2. Apply this file into TAP package using the TMC Catalog
+	2. Apply this file into TAP package using the TMC Catalog.
+If you decide uninstall TAP and then use this tap-values to deploy again, remember to add all the previous steps like patch service account and anything that already we did.

         3. Create the Scan policy applying the scan-policy-free.yaml and scan-template.yaml